Where to find further help and support for hidden challenges

 YoungStroke

-YoungStroke is an initiative of the Stroke Foundation.
+YoungStroke is a project of the Stroke Foundation.
 It is a website that was created with people with lived experience of young stroke.
-It contains video stories and podcasts from young stroke survivors.
-It also has information about how to connect with other young stroke survivors.
+The YoungStroke website contains video stories and podcasts from young stroke survivors.
+Go to the site to learn how to connect with other young stroke survivors.

 Website: https://young.strokefoundation.org.au